Dr Paul Jones known as Paul

 An experienced academic, course manager, and academic lead with interests in teaching, learning and quality enhancement – 15 years teaching experience in the fields of Analytical Chemistry and it’s applications to Forensic, Environmental, Biological and Pharmaceutical Science.

-Teaching includes the following modules:PH2S48 Bioinorganic Chemistry PH3S12 Advanced Analytical Chemistry (module leader) FP3S102 Research, Employability and Professional Practice in the Forensic Sciences PH4S005 Advanced Separation Science FP4S007 Project Design, Management and Enterprise (module leader) FP4S011 Analytical Toxicology (module leader) FP4D001 Laboratory Research Project FP4T001 Major Laboratory Research Project
+Teaching includes the following modules:PH2S48 Bioinorganic Chemistry FP2S97 Practical Applications of Forensic Investigation (module leader) FP3S01, 2, 3, 4, 5, 6 Research, Employability and Professional Practice FP3S100 Specialist Forensic Investigation (module leader) FP4S007 Project Design, Management and Enterprise (module leader) FP4S011 Analytical Toxicology (module leader) FP4D001 Laboratory Research Project (module leader) FP4T001 Major Laboratory Research Project (module leader)

 Overall responsibilty for the portfolio, quality and development of academic courses in this subject area working with Course Leaders, Module Leaders, Partner College Staff and Professional Bodies to ensure curriculum currency and relevance.